To get started with guided writing in your classroom today, click here for a free resource.

 The example lesson is based on a guided writing lesson with my students who ended the body paragraphs in their literary essays abruptly without any sort of a concluding sentence.

-Part of Lesson
+Part of Lesson | Description | Example Lesson |

-Clearly articulate to students what the focus of the guided writing lesson will be.
-It should be one, explicit topic that can be applied directly to student writing.
+Principle/Focus Lesson | Clearly articulate to students what the focus of the guided writing lesson will be.
+It should be one, explicit topic that can be applied directly to student writing. | Writers end body paragraphs with a concluding sentence to summarize their thinking for their readers.
+(Genre: Literary Essay) |

-Model the writing concept to students in a piece of your own writing, in a mentor text, or in an exemplar piece of student writing.
-Take time with students to have them notice and discuss what the author of the piece is doing correctly.
+Modeling | Model the writing concept to students in a piece of your own writing, in a mentor text, or in an exemplar piece of student writing.
+Take time with students to have them notice and discuss what the author of the piece is doing correctly. | Use my literary essay and have students examine and talk about the concluding sentences in my body paragraphs. |

-Give students a body paragraph from a student’s literary essay without the concluding sentence and talk as a group what a good concluding sentence for that paragraph would look like.
+Have-a-go | Give students a piece of writing and have them apply the concept of the focus lesson together as a group through discussion. | Give students a body paragraph from a student’s literary essay without the concluding sentence and talk as a group what a good concluding sentence for that paragraph would look like. |

-Have students go to their literary essays and add in concluding sentences for their three body paragraphs.
+Application | Have students apply the focus lesson to their independent writing. | Have students go to their literary essays and add in concluding sentences for their three body paragraphs. |

-Have students share out how their body paragraphs have improved as a result of adding concluding sentences and/or have students share one of their concluding sentences that they added in.
+Share | Share out what they have learned about the guided writing principle.
+Have students share changes they have made to their writing as a result of the guided reading lesson. | Have students share out how their body paragraphs have improved as a result of adding concluding sentences and/or have students share one of their concluding sentences that they added in. |

 For this guided writing lesson on concluding sentences in body paragraphs, I printed off the mentor text that I wrote on the book Walk Two Moons and highlighted the concluding sentences that are at the end of each body paragraph.
 This is what I used for the “modeling” portion of the guided writing lesson above.
 I also used this for the “have-a-go” portion of the lesson because I left the concluding sentence off at the end of the second body paragraph, and we talked about what a good concluding sentence would look like.